cbajapan/swift-fcsdk-ios/Sources/FCSDK-iOS/FCSDKiOS.docc/AED.md

 ```
 The delegate receives either a didDeleteDataSuccessfullyWithKey callback (containing the key and version) or a didNotDeleteDataWithKey callback (containing a message indicating the cause of failure).

-All clients subscribed to the topic will also receive a didUpdateWithKey callback, with the deleted parameter set to TRUE.
+All clients subscribed to the topic will also receive a didUpdateWithKey callback, with the deleted parameter set to true.

 ## Sending a Message to a Topic